Artem9999999999999999999999/AbScan/README.md

                         L2, L3, H1, H2
   -m, --mutant          Search for mutations that do not affect the canonical
                         form
+  -p [POSITIONS ...], --positions [POSITIONS ...]
+                        List of positions that should not undergo mutations (1-20)
   -o OUTPUT, --output OUTPUT
                         File name/path for writing results.
 If not specified, the default path is "output_result/result.json"